BonkaWillow/Hearthwood/README.md

-# Rustbucket
+# Hearthwood
-Any and everything for the minecraft Rustbucket server
+Any and everything for the minecraf server Hearthwood